abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

 ## Review
 In this lab, you have completed:
-- Created a virtual machine
+- Created a Virtual Machine
-- Created a network security group
+- Created a Network Security Group
-- Configured an inbound security port rule to allow RDP
+- Configured an Inbound Security Port Rule to Allow RDP
-- Configure an outbound security port rule to deny Internet access
+- Configured an Outbound Security Port Rule to Deny Internet Access

 ## Reference Links
 - https://learn.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview